JvanKatwijk/qt-dab/README.md

 The widget for the *spectrum scope* is equipped with a tab for selecting one of 6 views on the input signal.
-In the view shown, the spectrum of the incoming DAB signal is shown.
+In the view shown in the picture above, the spectrum of the incoming DAB signal is shown.
-One sees clearly that the bandwidth of the signal is app 1.5 MHz (1536 KHz to be precise).
-To the right, one sees the *signal constellation*, i,e, the mapping from the complex signals onto their real and imaginary components.
+One clearly sees that the bandwidth of the signal is app 1.5 MHz (1536 KHz to be precise).
+To the right of this spectrum, one sees the *signal constellation*, i.e. the mapping from the complex signals onto their real and imaginary components.
 If the selector labeled "ncp" is set - as in the picture - the centerpoints of the 4 lobs is shown.